BrickSchema/brick-example-server/README.md

 Brick Server is an implementation of Brick API on top of a timeseries database (TimescaleDB) and a Brick database (Virtuoso).
 Data in buildings are represented as streams of timestamped-values generated from [Point](http://brickschema.org/schema/1.0.3/Brick#Point)s which may record a physical property or actuate a device.
 Metadata helps to find the right data streams that an application needs.
 Data and metadata are in different formats, and thus we have to store them in different databases.
 Brick Server provides a single API endpoint to access those two different data sources.

 Brick Server is
-- a fully functional, minimal Bulding Operating System (BOS),
+- a minimal but fully functional Bulding Operating System (BOS),
 - an interface for Brick applications,
 - an emulator of a building for Brick applications development,
 - a demonstration of general methods to integrate your system with Brick, and